-Fer, which in Latin and French means iron, alludes to the particular hardness of the plant’s wood.
-While it is a little known variety, it is increasingly being planted, producing wines that are concentrated with aromas of redcurrants and peppery overtones.
-It also has very soft tannins, and therefore can be used to tame the intensely tannic Tannat wines of Madiran.
+Fer, which in Latin and French means "iron", alludes to the particular hardness of the plant’s wood.
+While it is a little-known variety, it is increasingly being planted, producing wines that are concentrated with aromas of redcurrants and peppery overtones.

 Synonyms include: Fer Servadou, Pinenc, Mansoi, Braucol.